-Rep (competitive) registration begins November 1st and remains open until January 1st.
+Rep (competitive and performance AA / AAA) registration begins November 15th and remains open until December 31st.

-Rec (non-competitive/house league) registration begins January 1st and remains open until March 15th.
+Rec (non-competitive/house league, A) registration begins January 1st and remains open until March 15th.

 What is the difference between Rep (competitive “AAA and AA”) and Rec (non-competitive “A”)?

 Rep Baseball is a competitive league that typically runs from the last weekend in April to the first weekend in August.
 There is a higher level of commitment required for Rep Baseball including additional practices, additional parent support (volunteering), significant travel, over night stays, tournaments (possibly out of province).

 Rec Baseball is a non-competitive league that typically runs from the first week in May until the last week in June.
 This league is for fun and development, focusing on the fundamentals of the game.
 Additional information about the Rec league and the various divisions can be found under the “Programs” tab on the website and by the clicking on the “Rec Baseball” drop down.

 Should my player wish to attend evaluations and tryout to be on a Rep team and doesn’t get selected, will I get a refund….and do I then need to register for the Rec league?

 If your player wishes to be evaluated for a Rep team, you would register them for the AAA or AA level in their assigned division.
 Should your player not be selected to a Rep team, you will be refunded the difference between the Rep and Rec fees minus the tryout fee.
 Refunds are done once all evaluations are complete.
 Your player will then attend Rec “A” Evaluations and automatically be placed on a Rec team.
 There is no need to re-register them in the Rec league.

 What are “A” or “Rec Evaluations”